max-bazarov/BBQ-manager/docs/models.md

 - employee
 - procedure
 - price
+- coef
+- archived

 The `EmployeeProcedure` model represents the connection between employee and procedure and handles employee's prices.
+The coefficient is a payment coefficient.
+If the customer pays 1000 of money and his coef is 50% (0.5) then he/she gets 500 of money and the other 500 goes to the saloon.
+Flag archived shows if procedure is archived.
+We have to use this flag to separate procedures whose price is changed or is no longer offered to customers.
+We cannot just update procedures because it may impact historic calculations, which is unacceptable.

 ## Purchase
 Fields: